ArnaVala/react-spotify-api/README.md

 _MIDDLEWARE IN NEXT.JS_

 - Middleware is integrated into NextJS 12, doesn't needed to be built.
+- The middleware is still in beta, so there might be some breaking changes in the future.
+- The middleware functionality required so little code to work, and is a really awesome feature of NextJS 12.

 ### Learning about NVM to control what node version you are running on when installing dependencies in your projects.